Big Bang: Flatness problem

 The overall geometry of the universe is determined by whether the Omega cosmological parameter is less than, equal to or greater than 1.
 Shown from top to bottom are a closed universe with positive curvature, a hyperbolic universe with negative curvature and a flat universe with zero curvature.

 The flatness problem (also known as the oldness problem) is an observational problem associated with a FLRW.
 The universe may have positive, negative, or zero spatial curvature depending on its total energy density.
 Curvature is negative if its density is less than the critical density; positive if greater; and zero at the critical density, in which case space is said to be flat.
 Observations indicate the universe is consistent with being flat.

 The problem is that any small departure from the critical density grows with time, and yet the universe today remains very close to flat.
 Given that a natural timescale for departure from flatness might be the Planck time, 10^{−43} seconds, the fact that the universe has reached neither a heat death nor a Big Crunch after billions of years requires an explanation.
 For instance, even at the relatively late age of a few minutes (the time of nucleosynthesis), the density of the universe must have been within one part in 10^{14} of its critical value, or it would not exist as it does today.

 Misconceptions

 In addition to confusion about the nature of cosmic expansion, the Big Bang model itself is sometimes misunderstood.

 One of the common misconceptions about the Big Bang model is that it fully explains the origin of the universe.
-However, the Big Bang model does not describe how energy, time, and space were caused, but rather it describes the emergence of the present universe from an ultra-dense and high-temperature initial state.
+However, the Big Bang model only describes the universe while it was in a hot and dense thermal state.
+Inflation occurred before the Big Bang, which only began after the energy that drove inflation was converted into a thermal plasma during reheating.

 Another common misconception relates to the recession speeds associated with Hubble's law.
 These are not velocities in a relativistic sense (for example, they are not related to the spatial components of 4-velocities).
 Therefore, it is not remarkable that according to Hubble's law, galaxies farther than the Hubble distance recede faster than the speed of light.
 Such recession speeds do not correspond to faster-than-light travel.

+Another misconception is to think of the Big Bang as an explosion of a single point into its surroundings.
+The expansion of the universe occurs everywhere, not at any single point.
+For this reason an alternative name Everywhere Stretch has been suggested to emphasize that every point in the universe expands as a consequence of general relativity.